julien57/bookshelves/README.md

 # Library

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+The visitor can create a count for add a book (name, synopsys and photo) for complete the bookshelves.

+## Database

+This app use Firebase for database, authentication and hosting.

 ## Development server